Hiking the Eagle Creek Trail

 For a backpacking trip: PCT to Wahtum Lake (north approach)

-You can still reach Wahtum Lake by the standard PCT route from the south or from Wahtum Lake Trailhead itself, just not through Eagle Creek.
-The connector to the PCT and beyond is the long-distance route Eagle Creek backpackers will pivot to.
+You can reach Wahtum Lake by the standard PCT route from the south or from Wahtum Lake Trailhead itself, which makes a good loop or shuttle option paired with the Eagle Creek route.
+The connector to the PCT and beyond is the long-distance line most Eagle Creek backpackers build around.

 For a full ranking, see our roundup of the best waterfall hikes in Oregon.